Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/home.md

 Recall from our [discussion of transcription factors](../motifs/transcription) that by the central dogma of molecular biology, DNA is transcribed into RNA, which is then translated into protein.
 According to the genetic code, triplets of RNA nucleotides called codons are converted into single amino acids.
 The resulting chain of amino acids is called a **polypeptide**.

+**Note:** Coronaviruses are RNA viruses, which means that they do not have DNA and their genome is encoded as a single strand of RNA.
+As a result, they bypass the DNA to RNA transcription process.
+{: .notice--info}

 The gene encoding the spike protein starts at nucleotide position 21,563 of the SARS-CoV-2 genome, and the corresponding translated polypeptide chain is shown below.
-Each of 20 possible amino acids is represented by a letter taken from the Latin alphabet (all letters except for "B", "J", "O", "U", "X", and "Z" are used for amino acids).
+Each of the 20 standard amino acids is represented by a letter taken from the Latin alphabet (all letters except for "B", "J", "O", "U", "X", and "Z" are used).
 As you examine the string of letters in this figure, consider how global mayhem can ultimately be caused by something so tiny.

 ~~~
 >YP_009724390.1 S [organism=Severe acute respiratory syndrome coronavirus 2] [GeneID=43740568]